 When the convention was moved from Kingston I lost contact with this group till I saw an advertisement in the local paper for a group in Kingston finding a well.
 This lead to the formation of the Kingston Dowsers of which I am still a member.
 I am also a partner in a dowsing company (Artesian Dowsing Company).

 About 2005 I started attending the conference in Toronto and was a member at large on the board in 2008 and 2009.
 In the year 2010 I was awarded the dowser of the year award and also elected vice president of the Canadian Society of Dowsers.
-It is in this position I hope to assist others in the way my predecessors have helped me.
+I hope to assist others in the way my predecessors have helped me.

 Llloyd Nuttall 613-382-2994 / [email protected]